puppetlabs/puppet-module-gems/README.md

 ## Support

-This utility is maintained and developed by the Puppet SDK and Puppet Modules team.
+These scripts and gems are maintained by the [IAC team](https://puppetlabs.github.io/iac/).
 Please file an [issue](https://github.com/puppetlabs/puppet-module-gems/issues) for support.
 [Contributions](https://github.com/puppetlabs/puppet-module-gems/blob/master/CONTRIBUTING.md) are also welcomed!